martinelson/cse6242_project_analytics/README.md

 ### Folder Structure
     .
     ├── CODE
-    │   ├── D3_Dashboard          # The final version of the project web interface (d3 viz with the predicted data) │   └── Project_Code          # All the code base used to acquire, clean, process and present the data.
+    │   ├── D3_Dashboard          # Final version of web interface (d3 viz with the predicted data)
+    │   └── Project_Code          # All the code base used to acquire, clean, process and present the data.
     ├── DOC
     │   ├── team150report.pdf     # Final project writeup